arangodb/docs/3.11/arangosearch-views-search-alias.md

 - through the [JavaScript API](data-modeling-views-database-methods.html) with
   `db._createView()`

-You can query Views with AQL via the
+Once you set up View, you can query it via AQL with the [`SEARCH` operation](aql/operations-search.html).
-[`SEARCH` operation](aql/operations-search.html).

-See [Information Retrieval with ArangoSearch](arangosearch.html) for an introduction.
+See [Information Retrieval with ArangoSearch](arangosearch.html) for an introduction to Views and how to search them.

 ## Create `search-alias` Views using the web interface